 Marie Howe was born in 1950 in Rochester, New York.
 She worked as a newspaper reporter and teacher before receiving her MFA from Columbia University in 1983.

-She is the author of Magdalene (W. W. Norton, 2017), which was long-listed for the National Book Award; The Kingdom of Ordinary Time (W. W. Norton, 2009), which was a finalist for the Los Angeles Times Book Prize; What the Living Do (W. W. Norton, 1998); and The Good Thief (Persea Books, 1988), which was selected by Margaret Atwood for the 1987 National Poetry Series.
+Howe is the author of New and Selected Poems (W. W. Norton, 2024); Magdalene (W. W. Norton, 2017), which was long-listed for the National Book Award; The Kingdom of Ordinary Time (W. W. Norton, 2009), which was a finalist for the Los Angeles Times Book Prize; What the Living Do (W. W. Norton, 1998); and The Good Thief (Persea Books, 1988), which was selected by Margaret Atwood for the 1987 National Poetry Series.
 What the Living Do is in many ways an elegy for Howe’s brother, John, who died of AIDS in 1989.
 In 1995, she coedited the anthology In the Company of My Solitude: American Writing from the AIDS Pandemic (Persea, 1995).

 About poetry and everyday life, Howe notes:

 This might be the most difficult task for us in postmodern life: not to look away from what is actually happening.
 To put down the iPod and the email and the phone.
 To look long enough so that we can look through it—like a window.

 The poet Stanley Kunitz called her poetry “luminous, intense, and eloquent, rooted in an abundant inner life.”
 He selected her for a Lavan Younger Poets Award from the Academy of American Poets in 1988.
 About Howe, Academy of American Poets Chancellor Arthur Sze said: